 You must complete the barring form which can be found at:

 Using BOEN, you must notify Consumer and Business Services (CBS) within seven days when you have barred someone from your venue.
-CBS will then contact the barred person and invite them to come to CBS to discuss their barring.
-CBS will review the barring order and can bar the person for up to three years.

-- someone else has requested they be barred
+- someone else has requested they be barred (third party barring)

-- you believe their gambling is causing harm to themselves or their family
+- you believe their gambling is causing harm to themselves or their family.

 If you refuse a request from someone who wants to bar a person you must notify CBS within seven days using BOEN.